Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Linking pairings of cyclic branched coverings of prime order

-where $\theta\colon Q(\Lambda_n) = \Q[t]/(t^n - 1) \to \Q$ is the $\Q$--linear map sending $t^k$ to $1$ if $n|k$ and to $0$ otherwise.
-So we have the following (a variation of \cite[Prop.~1.3]{MR1324523}). \begin{prop} On a fixed isomorphism type of torsion $\Lambda_n$--module, the isometry types of bilinear symmetric equivariant pairings and sesquilinear Hermitian pairings are in one-to-one correspondence via \cref{deflambda} and \cref{recoverlk}.
-This correspondence preserves non-degeneracy.
+In fact, we have the following (a variation of \cite[Prop.~1.3]{MR1324523}). \begin{prop} On a fixed torsion $\Lambda_n$--module, the bilinear symmetric equivariant pairings and sesquilinear Hermitian pairings are in one-to-one correspondence via \cref{deflambda} and \cref{recoverlk}.
+This correspondence preserves isometry type and non-degeneracy. \end{prop}\begin{proof} For a fixed torsion $\Lambda_n$--module, \cref{deflambda} defines a map from sesquilinear Hermitian pairings to bilinear symmetric equivariant pairings that has the map from bilinear symmetric equivariant pairings to sesquilinear Hermitian pairings defined by \cref{recoverlk} as its inverse.
+Indeed, if $\ell_h$ is a sesquilinear Hermitian pairing and $\ell_e(x,y)\coloneqq \theta(\ell_h(x,y))$, then we have (using $\sum_{k=1}^n [t^k]\theta([t^{-k}]g)=g$ for $g\in \Q[t^{\pm 1}]/(t^n - 1)\cong Q(\Lambda_n)$)